madaxen86/solid-start-typesafe-fileroutes/README.md

 [![pnpm](https://img.shields.io/badge/maintained%20with-pnpm-cc00ff.svg?style=for-the-badge&logo=pnpm)](https://pnpm.io/)

 This plugin for solid-start will create a route manifest which provides type-safe routes based on the file-routing.
 As solid-start itself this plugin is also router agnostic.
-So it'll work with any router which is able to include solid-start's `FileRoutes` component.
+So it'll work with any router which is able to include solid-start's `Fileroutes` component.

 ## Installation